Are you Music Lead at your school?

 Don’t panic!
 You don’t actually need musical instruments for a quality, progressive and rich music education.
 At Doremi Connect, we believe teaching without musical instruments is actually preferable.

-That’s why our curriculum Doremi Teach Music is a Kodály-inspired singing-based approach.
+That’s why my curriculum Doremi Teach Music (exclusively for Doremi Members) is a Kodály-inspired singing-based approach.

 Let me tell you a story – yes, it’s about me!!
 So I had a pretty traditional musical education.
 At least to start with.
 My mum bought a piano and I taught myself Baa Baa Black Sheep by ear.